-By 1932 Tex made few sessions at the Arc Recording Studios but he's career started a couple of years later with 78rpm releases on various labels such as Banner, Conqueror, Columbia, Oriole, Perfect or Romeo.
-Also known as by "The Singin' Cowboy" Tex then signed with Decca (1935-39) before to switch for a long and succesful career with Capitol Records.
+In late 1932 Tex cut a few records at the ARC Recording Studios in New York but his career only started the next year with 78rpm releases on various labels such as Banner, Conqueror, Columbia, Oriole, Perfect or Romeo.
+Also known as by "The Singin' Cowboy" Tex then signed on with Decca (1935-39) before he switched to Capitol Records for a long and successful career.

 Ritter ended his life in Nashville, TN, were he was still recording a couple of weeks before he died of a heart attack.